4-Bromomethcathinone

 4-Bromomethcathinone (4-BMC, Brephedrone) is a psychoactive drug and research chemical of the phenethylamine, amphetamine, and cathinone chemical classes.
-It acts as a serotonin and norepinephrine reuptake inhibitor, but acts more like an antidepressant than a stimulant.
-It is currently unclear whether the 4-halogenated cathinones share the selective serotonergic neurotoxicity of their corresponding amphetamines.
+It acts as a serotonin-norepinephrine-dopamine releasing agent (SNDRA), and to a lesser degree, as a serotonin-norepinephrine-dopamine reuptake inhibitor (SNDRI).
+Cathinones, including 4-BMC, possess neurotoxic and cytotoxic properties.

 Legal status

 As of October 2015, 4-BMC is a controlled substance in China.

 4-Bromomethcathinone is considered a Schedule 1 substance in Virginia.